scalawithcats/scala-with-cats/src/pages/monads/reader.md

 ```

 The `flatMap` method is more interesting.
-It allows us to combine multiple readers
-that depend on the same input type.
+It allows us to combine readers that depend on the same input type.
 To illustrate this, let's extend our greeting example
-to also feed the cat.
+to also feed the cat:

 ```tut:book:silent
 val feedKitty: Reader[Cat, String] =